 Medicare provides basic protection against the high cost of illness, but it will not pay all health care expenses.
 Some of the services and supplies Medicare cannot pay for are custodial care, such as help with bathing, eating, and taking medicine; dentures and routine dental care; most eyeglasses, hearing aids, and routine examinations to prescribe or fit them; and long-term care (nursing homes).

 Financing Medicare Part B

-Part B medical insurance is paid for by premiums from persons who enroll in the program and by Federal general revenue funds.
-The standard premium rate for new enrollees in 2020 is \$144.60.
-However, some Medicare beneficiaries will pay less than this amount.
-By law, Part B premiums for current enrollees cannot increase by more than the amount of the cost-of-living adjustment for social security (railroad retirement tier I) benefits.
+Part B medical insurance is paid for by premiums from persons who enroll in the program and by federal general revenue funds.
+The standard monthly premium rate in 2024 is \$174.70.